wernerglinka/glinka.dev.2024/src/content/blog/minneapolis-building-wp-section.md

               <img class="acf-ui" src="https://res.cloudinary.com/glinkaco/image/upload/v1685658331/media-position_z6o4tc.png" alt="media position section ui" />

               ### Media Section Template
               Now that we've defined the section, it's time to examine the section template.
-This template doesn't alter the actual front-end display of the website, instead, it's a tool for editors, providing them with a preview of the content and layout while they are busy constructing the page.
-We'll delve deeper into the front-end templates in an upcoming blog post.
+This template doesn't alter the actual front-end display of the website, instead, it's a tool for editors, providing them with a preview of the content and layout while they are constructing the page.
+We'll have a deeper look into the front-end templates in an upcoming blog post.

               Initially, let's look at the page template.
 This template renders all sections in the order they are defined on the editing page.